ahreenn/AgeGenderRace_CNN/README.md

 4. I used the Cascade Classifier to quickly identify faces on the image and discard non-faces.

-How to use the code:
+# How to use model:
-1. Import all relevant libraries.
+1. Open "Predict Model.py"
-2. Load the UTKFace dataset.
+2. Import all relevant libraries.
 3. Upload any image of a face into the "test_input" folder.
 4. Copy the image path into "Predict Model.py" and get the face's age/gender/race predicted!